-The transmitter permits the interrogation of statuses using HART communication.
-The range of information available in this way is broader than the information diagnosed purely based on the error number shown on the transmitter display.
-The diagnostics permit the read out of the operation parameters of the transmitter blocks.
-Exemplary screen shots from Raport 2 software show the range of available diagnostic information.
-If the transmitter reports an error and the cause is not known the manufacturer recommends using HART diagnostics to determine the type of failure during contact with the manufacturer.
+The transmitter allows to reading out statuses using HART communication.
+The range of information available in this way is broader than the information that is diagnosed based on the error number shown on the transmitter display.
+Diagnostics allows to read out the operation parameters of the transmitter blocks.
+Exemplary screen shots from Raport 2 show the range of available diagnostic information.
+If the transmitter reports an error and the cause is not known, the manufacturer recommends using HART diagnostics to determine the type of failure during contact with the service centre.
 The statuses indicated in the figures below are of indicative nature and show the way of displaying the failures.